Wondering how to promote on Instagram?

 Plus, it gives users more information about your products or service.

 With a business account, you can receive real-time metrics on how your promoted posts and Instagram stories perform within a time period.
 You can also gain insights into your followers and how they engage with your posts and stories.

 Hashtags have been instrumental in the social media ecosystem.

 To use hashtags effectively and efficiently, you need to conduct the proper research, as it involves much more than just adding a pound sign in front of words or phrases that merely seem relevant.

-It’s easy to add a hashtag to your posts, but it’s far more difficult to create one that drives new customers and boost your brand’s awareness.
+It’s easy to add a hashtag to your posts, but it’s far more difficult to create one that drives new customers and boosts your brand’s awareness.

 A good place to start is by analyzing your competitor’s strategy and learning about trending topics in your industry.
-From there, you can start brainstorming ideas after looking at the traction existing hashtags are getting on Instagram.
+From there, you can start brainstorming ideas after looking at the traction of existing hashtags on Instagram.

 You’ll also want to enlist the aid of some hashtag-specific tools like Hashtagify to help uncover the most popular hashtags in each industry.